deity-io/falcon-platform-docs/dpsg/docs/about.md

 sidebar_label: About DPSG
 ---

-DPSG (Deity Payment Service Gateway) is a managed and osted service that handles interactions between Falcon Platform and payment providers.
+DPSG (Deity Payment Service Gateway) is a managed and hosted service that handles interactions between Falcon Platform and payment providers.
 Next to handling the full payment flow, DPSG is also a way to manage the configuration of your payment providers and methods used by your Falcon App.

 :::info Requires Falcon v3.0.0 or higher